mquinson/shutorial/README.md

 Typing `make arch-linux` from the main directory will build an arch package.
 You can then install it with `pacman -U shutorial-*.pkg.tar.xz`.

 You will need a working `yay` installation to build the package because the `mmdebstrap` package is not in the official repositories.
+[Here](https://github.com/Jguer/yay#installation) is how to install `yay`.

 Everything is installed and configured automatically but, if needed, you can install the package manually.